superluminar-io/aws_fundamentals_workshop/docs/labs/lab_1/1_setup_project.md

 # Lab 1: Introduction to AWS CDK

+This lab introduces you to AWS CDK (Cloud Development Kit) and guides you through setting up your initial project environment.
+You'll learn how to install the CDK toolkit, create a new project, and deploy a simple stack.

 ## Set up the Initial Project Environment Using CDK

 **Install AWS CDK and Set Up a New CDK Project**